Datenverlust/MarkerPassingAlgorithm/README.md

 # FullStack
 The idea is quite simple: Input is a graph, which is used as basis for the marker passing.
 A set of start markers on the graph is the initial configuration and  a Termination conditions which terminates the algorithm.
-Additionally the implementation of the general marker passing is done by specifying a "Node Interpretation".
+Additionally the implementation of the general marker passing is done by specifying a "de.kimanufaktur.markerpassing.Node Interpretation".
 This includes the activation function, and many more optoins to specify how the markers are passed over the given graph.

 [For further questions you can contact me on Twitter](https://twitter.com/Datenverlust)